This is the multi-page printable view of this section. Click here to print.

 • Error Extending: Abnormal state during capacity expansion

-• Error Backing Up: Abnormal state of volume backup
+• Error Backing Up: Volume backup abnormal state

 • Error Deleting: Abnormal state during deletion